Todd-L-Miller/a-paladin-tutorial/section-02.md

 ## Section 2

 Suddenly, [skeletons](https://www.dndbeyond.com/monsters/17015-skeleton)!
 The goal of this scene is to move the player character from the training field to an environment where it's easier for us to constrain the player's choices.
-The old catabombs on the outskirts of town sound like a good place to me.
+The old catabombs east of town sound like a good place to me.

 _A page sprints up to **Instructor Badsmith**.
 The page is dressed liked you, but wearing brown leather armor and carrying a short bow, instead.
 Instructor Badsmith's first name isn't "sir," you're pretty sure, but everyone seems to pretend that it is.
 "Sir!" the page pants.  "**Knight-Commander Harris** summons aid!"
 Badsmith holds up his off hand, palm out.   "**Fondulac**," she commands, naming the fastest squire, "go, ring the alarm bell, then tell **Principal Volthall** what you just heard."
 Quite properly, Fondulac salutes and begins to recite the order back: "Go, ring the alarm bell, tell Principal --" but Badsmith has already turned back to the page.
 Fondulac swallows and departs at his considerable top speed.
 Badsmith asks, "Where are we going?" and lowers his hand._